mazharz/personal-inventory/README.md

 ## TODO

+- frontend:
+  - [x] add nested category list in the sidebar
+- backend:
-- [ ] use a validator library instead of writing a bunch of ifs in the controller
+  - [x] use a validator library instead of writing a bunch of ifs in the controller
   - [ ] add UD endpoints for category
   - [ ] add frontend cli
   - [ ] add CRUD endpoints for item